274 FRIDAY 27 MARCH 2015

 On the Street Where You Live – Steven Pasquale

-On the Street Where You Live may be one of the few songs that I dislike when it’s presented as part of the musical book of “My Fair Lady”.
+On the Street Where You Live may be one of the few songs I dislike when presented as part of the musical book of “My Fair Lady”.
 I prefer to hear it with different arrangements, such as this jazz rendition, which I find very romantic.
-Perception is subjective and we’ll see things different once we fall in love.
+Perception is subjective, and we’ll see things differently once we fall in love.

 Song Title: On the Street Where You Live – 1956 Genre: Musical Artist: Steven Pasquale Composer: Frederick Lowe Lyrics: Alan Jay Lerner Album: Somethin’ like Love

 Favourite Lyrics: People stop and stare, they don’t bother me / For there’s nowhere else on earth that I would rather be / Let the time go by, I won’t care / If I can be here on the street where you live.

 Opening Doors – Jim Walton, Lonny Price, Ann Morrison, Jason Alexander, Sally Klein

 Throughout my years at university, I met many wonderful people who made the five and a half years that took me to finish my degree in psychology an absolute delight.